divya999-tech/iCode-Project/README.md

-# This is the project to biuld beautiful site related to ordering food.
+# This is the project to build a beautiful website to order food.